Promoting American understanding of Russian folklore and traditional Russian life and culture.

 Expedition languages: English and Russian.
 Local languages: Belarusian and Russian.

-Approximate Dates: July 24 - August 4, 2018 Location: Belarus, Brest province, Ivanava district, Tyshkovichi village Start/end point: Minsk, Belarus *Projected fee: $2300 Airfare not included.
+Approximate Dates: July 24 - August 4, 2018 Apply by May 24, 2018 Location: Belarus, Brest province, Ivanava district, Tyshkovichi village Start/end point: Minsk, Belarus *Projected fee: $2300 Airfare not included.

 Expedition leader: Dr. Yelena Minyonok